Brent gives up gains after rising above $65 on Texas freeze

 “The temporary outage will help to accelerate U.S. oil inventories down towards the five-year average quicker than expected,” SEB chief commodities analyst Bjarne Schieldrop said.

-U.S. crude oil stocks fell by 5.8 million barrels in the week to Feb.
-12 to about 468 million barrels, compared with analysts’ expectations for a draw of 2.4 million barrels, American Petroleum Institute data showed.

-U.S. Energy Information Administration (EIA) oil inventory data will be released later on Thursday, delayed by a day after a holiday on Monday.
-[EIA/S]

-Oil’s rally in recent months has also been supported by a tightening of global supplies, due largely to production cuts from the Organization of the Petroleum Exporting Countries (OPEC) and allied producers in the OPEC+ grouping that includes Russia.
+Oil’s rally in recent months has also been supported by a tightening of global supplies, due largely to production cuts from the Organization of the Petroleum Exporting Countries (OPEC) and allied producers in the OPEC+ grouping, which includes Russia.

 OPEC+ sources told Reuters the group’s producers are likely to ease curbs on supply after April given the recovery in prices.

-Additional reporting by Yuka Obayashi in TOKYO; editing by Barbara Lewis and Emelia Sithole-Matarise
+Additional reporting by Yuka Obayashi in Tokyo; editing by Emelia Sithole-Matarise and Steve Orlofsky

 Our Standards: The Thomson Reuters Trust Principles.